 As illustrated earlier, a single uptime monitor with five checkpoints can generate 300 tests per hour.
 A standard monitor (a single checkpoint monitor) can generate at most 60 checks an hour.

 If the metric you’re tracking is for performance, you get a much better view of your performance with 60 tests vs. 12.
 More data simply means better data.
-You have a more complete view into your web assets.
+You have a more complete view of your web assets.

 Concurrent Monitoring = faster alerting